QubesOS/qubes-doc/about/faq.md

 You may have an adapter (wired, wireless), that is not compatible with open-source drivers shipped by Qubes.
 There may be a binary blob, which provides drivers in the linux-firmware package.

-Open a terminal and run `sudo dnf install linux-firmware` (or `sudo yum install linux-firmware` in Qubes versions prior to 3.2.1) in the TemplateVM upon which your NetVM is based.
+Open a terminal and run `sudo dnf install linux-firmware` in the TemplateVM upon which your NetVM is based.
 You have to restart the NetVM after the TemplateVM has been shut down.

 ### Can I install Qubes OS together with other operating system (dual-boot/multi-boot)?